 - Upon making a successful new claim, the monthly payout amount will stay fixed for the duration of your severe disability

 - From 2020 to 2025, there will be a 2% increase per year on payouts.
 After which, payout increases and corresponding premium adjustments will be recommended by an independent CareShield Life Council.

 |User of MediSave for Premiums||Singaporeans can use their MediSave to pay for their and their family memebers' (i.e. spouse, parents, children, siblings or grandparents)|

 |Worldwide Coverage||Regardless of where you reside, you will remain covered and receive payouts|

 CareShield Life vs ElderShield

 Before diving deeper into CareShield Life, here is a little history on when long term care insurance first came about.
 Back in 2002, Ministry of Health introduced ElderShield scheme known as ElderShield 300 where they provide a payout of $300 per month up to a duration of 60 months only.
 This scheme was further enhanced in 2007 and was named as ElderShield 400 whereby payout amount stands at $400 per month up to a duration of 72 months.

 Singaporeans and Permanent Residents 40 years and above will be eligible for ElderShield (those who are not already severely disabled).
-Eligible candidates will be able to take up an ElderShield policy from one of the 3 private insurers (NTUC Income, Great Eastern and Aviva) using CPF Medisave or cash.
+Eligible candidates will be able to take up an ElderShield policy from one of the 3 private insurers (NTUC Income, Great Eastern and Singlife with Aviva) using CPF Medisave or cash.